microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/sharepointsharingabilities.md

 ---
 title: "sharePointSharingAbilities resource type"
-description: "Provides information on which sharing links are available to the user."
+description: "Provides information about which sharing links are available to the user."
 author: "ziebd"
 ms.localizationpriority: medium
 ms.subservice: "sharepoint"